 and smear have been analysed.
 Colposcopy treatment has no major side-effects.

-Very occasionally, women can get a reaction to the iodine
+Very occasionally, women can get a reaction to the antiseptic

 in one of the dyes.
-If you have a known iodine allergy you
+If you have a known allergy you

 must let the doctor know.
 There is no effect on future fertility